KenkenGoda/CHAMPS/README.md

 - This is composed of three directories as below.

 ## `database`
-- This directory has results from tuning parameters with optuna.
+- This directory has parameter files calculated from tuning with optuna.
-- The file names show what kind of model is used for leaning.
+- The file names show which models are used for learning.

 ## `notebooks`
 - This directory has jupyter-notebook files.